 - Visits to 2 contemporary gardens, hosted by local designer Paddy Milne

-Meeting Point: Tullamarine Airport, Terminal 1, Ground Floor Arrivals Hall, at the Gloria Jeans Coffee Shop at 2.00pm.
+Meeting Point: Tullamarine Airport, Terminal 1, Ground Floor Arrivals Hall, at the bottom of the escalators at 2.00pm.

 Our private coach collects us at Melbourne Tullamarine Airport and drives to Ballarat, a city with ornate architecture, built during the prosperous days of the 1850s gold rush.
 We begin our tour with visits to two private urban gardens in Newington, close to the centre of Ballarat.
 Local designer Paddy Milne, the ‘Scape Artist’, will explain his designs and the challenges faced in creating and maintaining these gardens, which have become local icons.